OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 specified in place of a numerical value, **sigma_D** is set to :math:`0.2`.

-**FilterInit** [switch] Switch to filter the initial wake plane deficit.
-This indicated how many grid points in the `y` and `z` directions are used to filter the wake velocity deficit of the initial plane in the curled wake model.
+**FilterInit** [switch] The number of grid points (in the `y` and `z` directions) used to filter the initial wake plane deficit in the curled wake model.
+A value of zero corresponds to no filter.
+The filter is used to remove strong gradients
+in the wake, and stabilize the solution.
 DEFAULT is 1.

 **k_vCurl** [-] Calibrated parameter for scaling the eddy viscosity in the